29 May How to Create an Airbnb Business Plan

 You can totally go it alone and comb through your property to come up with a checklist of things, but you will miss things.

 The financial plan is where the rubber meets the road.
 This is where financial goals and financial feasibility begin their negotiations.
-As you go through your property’s checklist there will be things you invest in and others in which you get creative with.
+As you go through your property’s checklist there will be things you invest in and others in which you get creative.

 The goal is to create a unique experience for guests and this is a large part of it.